susumutomita/2025-AgenticEthereum/README.md

 # CryptoDailyBrief – Daily Personalized Crypto Insights

 CryptoDailyBrief is a comprehensive platform that delivers daily, personalized crypto asset insights to help investors optimize their portfolios, manage risk, and plan tax actions.
-Built as a monorepo, the project comprises three main components: a **frontend** built with Next.js, a **backend** (Node.js/Express) API, and **smart contracts** developed with Foundry.
+The project comprises four main components: **AI agents** powered by Autonome and Agent Kit working on Base Network.
 The system aggregates on-chain wallet data (via The Graph) and off-chain market sentiment and economic indicators to generate actionable recommendations through AI agents.

 ## Table of Contents